 Car - parking at the Gallery Road entrance

 - cafe - Belair House is an upmarket restaurant on Gallery Road, London, SE21 7AB

 - children's playground (ages 2 to 10 years)

 - lake - located in the centre of the park

 - gardens - conservation area located next to the lake in front of Belair House

-- tennis courts - 4 courts, free of charge and no booking required
+- tennis courts - free booking

 - football pitch - booking required (fees and charges apply)